GRaonix/Idle-Warrior/README.md

-This project will use Vue.js.
+This project will use Vue.js. (a tech that I need to learn).